See how, with our partners Africa Sand Dam Foundation, we are supporting rural communities with soil and water conservation in Kenya.

 Sand dams create the opportunity to escape a life of subsistence: giving hope for generations.

 Rock catchments harvest rain water from steep rocky outcrops...

 ...and funnel it to water tanks where it is safely stored.

 School water tanks save children hours of time a day that can now be invested in their education.

 It is the communities we work with that make these projects a success.

 The communities we support invest at least 25% of the resources needed to complete every project.

 Caught in a dryland trap

 Dryland regions are tough places to live.
 Rainfall is erratic and water from heavy downpours runs off the bone dry land and disappears to the oceans, taking valuable fertile soil with it.
 To make things worse, climate change is causing vast dryland areas to turn into desert.

-Drylands support 80% of the world's poorest people.
+Drylands support 74% of the world's poor.
 Most of these live in rural areas.
 Here, the constant search for water traps millions of people in a vicious cycle of subsistence.
 Women and children often spend 6 to 12 hours a day trailing across parched scrubland to collect water, often from unclean rivers and unsafe sources.
 In times of drought it can take even longer.